Laurentius Surius: Works

-Turning to church history, in 1561, he published an edition of the works of Pope Leo I. He also published in 1567 a collection of the Acts of the councils: "Concilia omnia tum generalia tum provincialia" (4 volumes, Cologne, 1567).
+Turning to church history, in 1561, he published an edition of the works of Pope Leo I. He also published in 1567 a collection of the Acts of the councils: Concilia omnia tum generalia tum provincialia (4 vols., Cologne, 1567).
 He followed this in 1539 with a collection of sermons by Alcuin.

 Hagiography

-His most important and still valuable work is his collection of the lives of the saints, De probatis Sanctorum historiis ab Al. Lipomano olim conscriptis nunc primum a Laur.
+His major work is his collection of the lives of the saints, De probatis Sanctorum historiis ab Al. Lipomano olim conscriptis nunc primum a Laur.
 Surio emendatis et auctis, the first edition of which appeared in six volumes at Cologne in 1570–75.
 He began a second edition which was finished after his death by his colleague in the monastery, Mosander, who added a seventh volume (Cologne, 1582).
-A third edition with an improved text appeared at Cologne in 1618; a new and revised edition was published (1875–80) at Turin in thirteen volumes.
-Surius did not lack for learning, but was willing to give credit to fabulous accounts.
-Notwithstanding the liberties taken by Surius with the text of the manuscripts he used, his work has rendered great service and has furnished many narratives concerning the lives of the saints that have been published in various languages.
+A third edition with an improved text appeared at Cologne in 1618; a new and revised edition was published (1875–80) at Turin in 13 volumes.
+Surius gave credit to some fabulous accounts.
+Derived works on lives of the saints have been published in various languages.